Swagatika-Meher/msvsd2bitcomp/README.md

 C12 XPMOS/w_n211_n319# VSUBS 1.09fF
 .ends
 ```
-## Post-layout Netlist for transient analysis
+## Post-layout Netlist of testbench inverter schematic for transient analysis
 Selectively paste the pre-layout netlist of inverter testbench into the magic generated inverter spice netlist.
 The final post-layout netlist of inverter testbench is shown as following.
 ```
 * NGSPICE file created from Inverter_magic.ext - technology: sky130A